Terstegge/mbed-os-MSP432/README.md

 ```
 because the default TOOLCHAIN (GCC_ARM) and TARGET (MSP432_LAUNCHPAD)
 configurations are already set int the `.mbed` configuration file.
-The end of the compile output should look like:
+The end of the compile output should look like this:
 ```
 ...
 Link: mbed-os-msp432